thisisdipam/thisisdipam.github.io/_posts/2018-01-07-toxic-comment-classification.md

 lb: https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/leaderboard
 ---

 This post presents our solution for <a href="https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge">Toxic Comment Classification Challenge</a> hosted on Kaggle by Zigsaw.
-This solution ranked 15th on the private leaderboard.
-The code can be found in <a href="https://github.com/imrahulr/Toxic-Comment-Classification-Kaggle">this</a> GitHub repository.
+This solution ranked 13th on the private leaderboard.

 ---